Apillon/apillon-services/modules/authentication-api/README.md

 # Apillon Authentication API

-This API is consumed by the Apillon OAUTH application.
-It serves as backend to the Apillon OAUTH service that can be implemented on third party websites.
-API is a bridge between oAuth App and Apillon authentication service.
+This API is consumed by the Apillon OAuth application.
+It serves as backend to the Apillon OAuth service that can be implemented on third party websites.
+Auth API is a bridge between oAuth App and Apillon authentication service.

 ## Table of Contents